Policymaker. Problem solver. Consensus builder.

 Local Government Experience

-Marti currently serves on the Elmhurst City Council and chairs the Development, Planning, and Zoning Committee.
-Elected in 2013, she has served on all four of the council’s standing committees and has been in a council leadership position since 2015.
-She has helped shape the issues that are important to residents and community leaders, including emergency response, public safety, sound and reliable infrastructure, and financial stability.
+Prior to election to the state legislature, Marti served on the Elmhurst City Council from 2013 through 2024.
+She helped shape the issues that were important to residents and community leaders, including emergency response, public safety, sound and reliable infrastructure, and financial stability.

 Before moving to Elmhurst, Marti worked for eight years for the City of Chicago, where she directed the Department of Housing’s federal, state, and local policy agendas.
 She managed the creation of the Chicago Community Land Trust and the department’s senior and five-year affordable housing plans.